oxr463/setup-vagrant/README.md

-**Per [this comment on actions/virtual-environments#183](https://github.com/actions/virtual-environments/issues/183#issuecomment-610723516), nested virtualization is not supported by GitHub Actions for Linux**
+**Per [this comment on actions/virtual-environments#183](https://github.com/actions/virtual-environments/issues/183#issuecomment-610723516), nested virtualization for Linux is not supported by GitHub Actions**

 ## setup-vagrant